Join us on Thursdays, February 1 and 15. 5:45pm – 6:45pm

-Yoga in the Galleries!
+Yoga in the Galleries: Part III

 Take a break from your day and explore the world of Yoga at the Morris Center!
 This hour long yoga session will be provided by yoga instructor Kelsey Lee, who will guide the class through a series of gentle and relaxing yoga poses.